meetuparchive/apple-of-my-iap/README.md

 You'll notice that there is a drop down menu to the right of the title "IAP Apple Mock Service" which appears to be empty.
 You'll also notice that the 'Create' button seems to do absolutely nothing.
 This is because we need to populate some plan data with which to create subscriptions.

-You'll notice that after starting up the mock service for the first time, an empty file ```iap-service/tmp/plans.json``` is created.
+After starting up the mock service for the first time, an empty ```iap-service/tmp/plans.json``` file is created.
 To create a plan, simple edit the contents of ```plans.json``` using the following structure:

 ```
 [